wombleton/gitlaw-nz/acts/T/Trade Marks Act 2002.md

     *   (b) to require the return of any such communication or information if it is seized by a person exercising the power of examination under [section 134D][195] or search under a warrant issued under [section 134F][198] pending determination of the claim to privilege.

-    (5) If a person asserts a claim to privilege under this section in respect of any communication or information, an enforcement officer or a member of the Police may apply to a District Court Judge for an order determining whether or not the claim to privilege is valid; and, for the purpose of determining any such application, the District Court Judge may require the communication or information to be produced to him or her.
+    (5) If a person asserts a claim to privilege under this section in respect of any communication or information, an enforcement officer or a constable may apply to a District Court Judge for an order determining whether or not the claim to privilege is valid; and, for the purpose of determining any such application, the District Court Judge may require the communication or information to be produced to him or her.

-    (6) A District Court Judge may, on the application of an enforcement officer or a member of the Police, disallow a privilege claimed under this section if the Judge is satisfied that the claim to privilege would, under [section 67(1)][412] of the Evidence Act 2006, be disallowed in a proceeding.
+    (6) A District Court Judge may, on the application of an enforcement officer or a constable, disallow a privilege claimed under this section if the Judge is satisfied that the claim to privilege would, under [section 67(1)][412] of the Evidence Act 2006, be disallowed in a proceeding.

     (7) [Section 65][407] of the Evidence Act 2006 (which relates to waiver of privilege) applies in respect of any privilege under this section.